mattpopovich/mattpopovich.com/_posts/2024-11-18-moving-my-plex-library-from-a-mac-to-a-synology-nas.md

 #img_cdn: https://cdn.com
 #media_subpath: /img/path/
 image:
- path: /assets/img/posts/2024-11-18-moving-my-plex-library-from-a-mac-to-a-synology-nas/thumbnail/plex-macbook-to-synology-nas.jpg
+ path: /assets/img/posts/2024-11-18-moving-my-plex-library-from-a-mac-to-a-synology-nas/plex-macbook-to-synology-nas.jpg
 #  width: 100   # in pixels
 #  height: 40   # in pixels
- alt: Photo is AI-assisted, that Synology NAS does not exist lol
+ alt: Image is AI-assisted.
+The Synology NAS is an AI creation and not a real model for sale.
 description: A detailed walkthrough of the steps I took to move my Plex Media Server from a Mac to a Synology NAS
 ---